weeksie/pfa.nyc/README.md

 how I code small things, I suppose.
 Also, it's a good way to walk through a few examples.

-The site is super basic: one web font; no big fat js frameworks; about 10k of uncompressed css.
+The site is super basic: one web font; no big fat js frameworks; a very tiny bit of css.

+All up the gzipped JS is 50k and the CSS is 1.4k.
+Which, for a site like this, is how it should be.

 ## Landing page